 The Scam - Dangers of entrepreneurship

-Before Summer started, an older and visibly more established man approached one of my TA’s, my friend, and myself for the opportunity of forming a startup with him.
-The older man’s name was Jon.
+Before Summer started, a visibly older and almost urbane looking man approached one of my TAs, a friend, and me for the opportunity of forming a startup with him.
+His alias for this story will be Jon.

 Pennapps 2013 - Awesome Hacks

 Compared to local or smaller school sponsored hackathons, this was on a whole new level.
 Contestants came from over 100 universities all over the globe and free food and tons of sponsor gear were provided!
 I ended up recieving $100 in AWS credit, $2000 appengine credit, and 10GB Dropbox storage!
-Oh, and unlimited free tshirts :) Words can’t describe how lively and full of energy the environment was.
+Oh, and unlimited free tshirts :) Words can’t describe how frenetic and convivial the environment was.
 There were students laying half awake holding their laptops at 3-5A.M. in the morning.

-Summer was great.
-My friend from high school, Jake, came down to SoCal from Seattle to visit!
-I also did a lot of side hacking with my friend Jason.
-Stay tuned for some cool apps from us!
-For the last 3 weeks, I visited my family back home before school started.
-Basketball with my brother & his friends was fun.
+Thus, Summer has come to an end.
+My close friend from high school, Jake, came down to SoCal from Seattle to visit!
+I also did a lot of side hacking with Jason, a colleague and friend from Reddit’s programming forum.
+Stay tuned for some cool applications from us!
+For the final three weeks of Summer, I visited my family back home in Seattle before school started, it was nice to finally slow down a notch and relax.

 However, I’m back on campus now and ready for next year!
 Goodbye for now, more posts to come soon!